We only plant churches.

 We aren’t affiliated with any denomination and are allies to anyone spreading the gospel of the redemptive work of Jesus on the cross (“fellowship with all”).
 Sometimes, we help fund pastors planting through trusted leaders and denominations (“partner with some”).
 For example, we partner with a prominent denomination in Ghana and another in South America to launch their planting pastors.
 Ultimately, we build our network on spiritual sons.
 A spiritual son is a faithful believer that has been discipled by a trusted pastor at one of our existing church plants.
 This is how churches reproduce and multiply!

-We have a strong presence in nearly 143 countries and are actively planting in nearly every corner of the world.
+We have a presence in nearly 143 countries and are actively planting in nearly every corner of the world.
 Instead of targeting locations on a map to launch plants in, the planting process is far more organic and is heavily dictated by the desire of the planting pastor.
 We trust the Holy Spirit to stir the right planter for a ripe area.

 Two types of plants.